Michael Gove suggests Tory donor’s comments would not be deemed ‘extremist’

 Asked whether the businessman’s apology was genuine if he did not acknowledge his remarks were racist, Mr Gove told Sky News: “I haven’t spoken to Mr Hester, but I think that when someone says that they are sorry, and I understand he’s deeply sorry for these remarks, then my natural inclination is to exercise Christian forgiveness.”

+Liberal Democrat deputy leader Daisy Cooper said: “Frank Hester’s alleged remarks were hateful and racist, and suggested that an MP should be shot.
+With all their talk of stamping out extremism, the Conservative Party’s refusal to hand back his £10 million donation is completely untenable.

+“The Conservative Party need to confirm if they will adopt the Government’s new definition of extremism.
+If they do, that would surely leave them with no choice but to return this tainted money.
+If not, it shows once again that it’s one rule for them and one rule for us.”

-Ms Abbott has accused the Conservatives and Labour of failing to tackle racism.
+Ms Abbott, who has called Mr Hester’s comments “frightening”, has accused the Conservatives and Labour of failing to tackle racism.

 In newspaper articles on Wednesday, she said the “reluctance to call out racism and sexism” was “shocking, but hardly surprising”, and warned the Conservatives would “play the race card… ruthlessly” at the next election.